-Professor Francesco Petrucci, of the Palazzo Chigi Ariccia, notes that the mascaron frame under discussion is ‘a typical expression of Roman Baroque decorative art, with a naturalistic, Berninian origin’.
-He has also said that it is ‘very similar to the Chigi frames’, but has added that it is also like ‘other Baroque frames of the late 1660s and 1670s’ .
-One example is another frame in the collection of the palazzo; this is part of the Lemme donation, in the collection of the Baroque museum in the building, rather than one of the original Chigi furnishings.
+Professor Petrucci notes that the mascaron frame under discussion is ‘a typical expression of Roman Baroque decorative art, with a naturalistic, Berninian origin’.
+He has described it as ‘very similar to the Chigi frames’, but has added that it is also like ‘other Baroque frames of the late 1660s and 1670s’ .
+He has kindly supplied the image of another frame in the collection of the palazzo; this is part of the Lemme donation, and forms part of the Baroque museum in the building, rather than one of the original Chigi furnishings.

-Lazzaro Baldi, The ecstay of Santa Rosa da Lima, c.
+Lazzaro Baldi, The ecstasy of Santa Rosa da Lima, c.
 1668, in Baroque leaf frame with roses, Palazzo Chigi Ariccia

-Like the mascaron frame, the frame of Lazzaro Baldi’s Ecstasy of Sta Rosa… is composed of two large acanthus branches holding an inner moulding frame, and supporting stems of flowers at the top corners.
+Like the mascaron frame, the frame of the Baldi is composed of two large acanthus branches holding an inner moulding frame, and supporting bunches of flowers at the top corners.
 The inner frame has a decorative knulled moulding, and the crest and base of the frame finish in scrolled leaves and tied curling stems respectively.

 Acanthus leaves: frame of Baldi (left); mascaron frame (right)